kburtch/SimpleStinkerDefenseSuite/README.md

 Edit the file config/config.inc.sp and customize the settings to your system.

-Run the sshd, mail and http daemons from cron.
+Run the sshd, mail and http daemons on boot.
+Run wash blocked from cron every hour or as often as neededneeded.

 TODO: there will be a master daemon to manage the smaller daemons.